SethRobertson/GitBestPractices/0main.md

 * IRC/chat rooms/bots

-    This is not a global best practice, but for certain sized organizations/teams may be very useful.
-Specifically, to have a chat room (IRC) to discuss issues and problems, and to have a robot in that chat room to provide assistance.
-When someone talks about Bug 1234, provide a hyperlink to that ticket.
-When someone pushes some commits or adds a bug, it could announce same.
+    Having an IRC server with some standard channels to discuss issues and problems provides a great benefit both tactically and strategically (it helps teach both the questioner and the answerer).
+Adding a robot in those chat room to provide assistance adds significant value.
+When someone talks about Bug 1234, the bot can provide a hyperlink to that ticket.
+When someone pushes some commits or adds a bug, it could announce those facts.
 All sorts of things are possible (RFC lookups, MAC vendor lookups, Eliza psychoanalysis, etc) but there is a fine line between usefulness and overwhelming noise.

     If you use github, github provides an "IRC" "Service Hooks" which lets you get git announcements for free.
 Said robot will not provide any